-104 Dental Materials 2 credit hours
+104 Dental Materials

 Offered spring semester.
 One-hour lecture and three hours laboratory a week.
-Fee: \$125.00.
+Fee: \$175.00.

 A multidisciplinary study that draws on all branches of science.
 A study of the properties, structure, and processing of materials and the interactions with the tissues of the oral cavity.
 Emphasis is placed on the manipulation, handling, and disposal of various materials.